FormidableLabs/terraform-aws-serverless/README.md

 - `role_admin_name`: The name for the IAM group, policy, etc. for administrators.
 (Default: `admin`).
 - `role_developer_name`: The name for the IAM group, policy, etc. for developers.
 (Default: `developer`).
 - `role_ci_name`: The name for the IAM group, policy, etc. for Continuous Integration (CI) / automation.
 (Default: `ci`).
+- `opt_many_lambdas`: By default, only the `admin` group can create and delete Lambda functions which gives extra security for a "mono-Lambda" application approach.
+However, many Lambda applications utilize multiple different functions which need to be created and deleted by the `developer` and `ci` group.
+Setting this option to `true` enables Lambda function create/delete privileges for all groups.
+(Default: `false`)

 Most likely, an AWS superuser will be needed to run the Terraform application for these IAM / other resources.